cyberbotics/webots-doc/reference/worldinfo.md

 - The `northDirection` field is used to indicate the direction of the *virtual north* and is used by [Compass](compass.md) and [InertialUnit](inertialunit.md) nodes.
+- The `gpsCoordinateSystem` field is used to indicate in which coordinate system are expressed the coordinates returned by the GPS devices.
+If the value is `WGS84` the World Geodetic System `WGS84` and an Universal Transverse Mercatoris projection are used to compute the latitude, altitude and longitude from the cartesian coordinates of the device, otherwise, if the value is `local` the cartesian coordinates of the device are directly returned as is.
+- The `gpsReference` field is used to specify the GPS reference point.
+The value should be set in meters for each coordinates if the `gpsCoordinateSystem` is `local`, and in decimal degree and meters for respectively the latitude, longitude and height if the `gpsCoordinateSystem` is `WGS84`.
+The reference vector is simply added to the position of the GPS device in case of `local` coordinates.
+In case of `WGS84` coordinates, the the latitude, longitude and altitude should correspond to the latitude, longitude and altitude of the center of the cartesian coordinate system of Webots.
 - The `lineScale` field allows the user to control the size of the optionally rendered arbitrary-sized lines or objects such as the connector and the hinge axes, the local coordinate systems and centers of mass of solid nodes, the rays